Blackwell–Tonkawa Municipal Airport

-Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned BKN by the FAA and BWL by the IATA (which assigned BKN to Balkanabat Airport in Balkanabat, Turkmenistan).
+Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Blackwell–Tonkawa Municipal Airport is assigned BKN by the FAA and BWL by the IATA (which assigned BKN to Balkanabat Airport in Balkanabat, Turkmenistan).

 Facilities and aircraft

 Blackwell–Tonkawa Municipal Airport covers an area of 209 acre at an elevation of 1,030 feet (314 m) above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 3,501 by 60 feet (1,067 x 18 m).

 For the 12-month period ending May 6, 2008, the airport had 2,400 general aviation aircraft operations, an average of 200 per month.
 At that time there were 15 aircraft based at this airport: 100% single-engine.